docker-hy/docker-hy.github.io/pages/part2/section-1.md

 ## Volumes in docker-compose ##

-To run the image as we did previously, we'll need to add the volume bind mounts.
+To run the image as we did previously, we will need to add the volume bind mounts.
 Volumes in docker-compose are defined with the with the following syntax `location-in-host:location-in-container`.
 Compose can work without an absolute path:

 ```yaml
 version: '3.5'